viveknittmca/gettingandcleaningdata/Codebook.md

 * "Activity"    :  6 different activities which the volunteer carried out.
                     (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)

-* The average of (mean and standard deviation) of the list of variables measured during the experiment
+ The following are the mean and the standard deviation of the various measures captured during the experiment

 * "Time.BodyAcceleration.Mean.X"
 * "Time.BodyAcceleration.Mean.Y"
 * "Time.BodyAcceleration.Mean.Z"